hyperledger/identus-docs/documentation/docs/quick-start.md

 ### Holder: Receives the Presentation proof-request

-The Holder needs to have a running instance of the Cloud Agent that has the message listener active and is listening for the correct type of messages as detailed below:
+The Holder needs an Edge Agent running with the message listener active.
+It will receive the presentation proof request from the Verifier Cloud Agent for the correct type of messages as detailed below:

+<details><summary>Code examples</summary>

 <Tabs>
 <TabItem value="js" label="Typescript">